 A key piece of information on the house was unlocked by researcher John Schumacher of Spokane Washington.
 He contacted our offices to inquire about a house photographed and listed in a publication as built in Greensboro and designed by George F. Barber.
 Barber was a carpenter, architect, and publisher who practiced from his office in Knoxville, Tennessee, from 1888 to his death in 1915.
 He grew into one of the most successful architects in the country through published architectural catalogues and a monthly magazine.
 In one such magazine, a photo-montage depicts a grand Queen Anne-style home with wrap-around porches, a porte-cochere, and a octagonal tower that no longer exists in the city (image, right).
 Although the house is said to have cost $5,800 to $6,000 to build, a quick search of historic inventories revealed no such home.
 Could this mystery house be The Cedars?

-Further information supplied by the Barber researcher included the name of Greensboro resident John A. Murchison, who purchased plans for a house from the architect in 1898.
-A search of early directories revealed that John Murchison was a carpenter who lived in numerous locations in the city, but none located in the northwestern sections of the city close to The Cedars.
-Perhaps Murchison did not commission the house, but purchased the plans on behalf of the owner on instruction to build the home?
+Schumacher linked the Barber design to Greensboro carpenter John A. Murchison, who purchased plans for a house from the architect in 1898.
+It is likely Murchison did not commission the house, rather he purchased the plans on behalf of his client on instruction to build the home.

-Further investigation through early newspapers helped solve the mystery.
-The commission for The Cedars came from Branch Hugh Merrimon and his wife Nellie Scales.
-Merrimon was a native of Asheville, but attained interests in real estate, industry, and politics by 1897 when the house was complete.
-The Greensboro Telegram of 16 August reported “B. H. Merrimon is moving today into his new and elegant residence at the intersection of Mendenhall and Guilford avenue.”
+The commission for The Cedars came from B. H. Merrimon and his wife Nellie Scales.
+Merrimon was a native of Asheville, and Nellie a native of Rockingham County.
+The couple assembled interests in real estate and industry in Greensboro in the mid-1890s.
+The Greensboro Telegram of 16 August 1897 reported “B. H. Merrimon is moving today into his new and elegant residence at the intersection of Mendenhall and Guilford avenue.”
 Just a few months later, the Greensboro Telegram announced “The elegant home of Mr. B. H. Merrimon has just been handsomely carpeted by Mssrs.
 Johnson & Dorsett,” rounding out the impressive depictions of the house that has long been lost to history.

 The Battles sold The Cedars in 1918 to the Guilford Insurance and Realty Company, which rented the house to the Children’s Home Society as plans were drawn for the first phase of the Westerwood subdivision (image, right).
 Begun in 1919, the successful Westerwood development launched the career of A. K. Moore, a realtor who later developed Sunset Hills and Fairfield.